The SALSA MLPA

 assay for the detection of deletions or duplications in the GATA4

-Congenital heart disease (CHD) is a common birth defect, of which ventricular septal defects are collectively the most common type.
+CHD is a common birth defect, of which ventricular septal defects are collectively the most common type.
 Abnormal cardiac development originates from both environmental and genetic factors.
 Multiple studies postulate that mutations in several genes could be implicated in CHD.

 The transcription factor GATA4 forms a complex with TBX5 which interacts with a heart muscle protein, α-myosin heavy chain.
 Another factor, the homeobox (developmental) gene, NKX2-5